azizulhasan/text-to-audio/README.txt

 Help us & the WordPress community to translate the plugin.
 You can [contact](http://atlasaidev.com/contact-us/) with us.
 We'll guide you how to translate.

 = 1.4.10 ( 19 Oct 2023 ) =
-* Added: GTranslate plugin compatibility added.
+* Added: GTranslate plugin compatibility added for premium version.

 = 1.4.9 ( 17 Oct 2023 ) =
 * Added: Documentation link added.